surister/cratedb-guide/docs/integrate/etl/influxdb.md

 (import-influxdb)=
 # Import data from InfluxDB

-In this quick tutorial, you'll use the CrateDB Toolkit's InfluxDB I/O subsystem. to import data from [InfluxDB] into [CrateDB].
+In this quick tutorial, you'll use the [CrateDB Toolkit InfluxDB I/O subsystem] to import data from [InfluxDB] into [CrateDB].

 :::{note}